Joel0804/quantium-starter-repo/README.md

 # Quantium starter repo
 This repo contains everything you need to get started on the program!
 Good luck!

-# Quantium Starter Repo

-This repo contains everything you need to get started on the program!
-Good luck!

----

 ## Task 2: Data Cleaning 🧹

 In this task, the raw sales data was cleaned to focus only on `Pink Morsels`.
 The steps included: